Fury at Gunsight Pass

-Fury at Gunsight Pass is a 1956 American Western film directed by Fred F. Sears and starring David Brian, Neville Brand and Richard Long.
+Fury at Gunsight Pass is a 1956 American western film directed by Fred F. Sears and starring David Brian, Neville Brand and Richard Long.
+It was produced and distributed by Columbia Pictures.

 Plot

 Bank robbers hold townspeople hostage, threatening to kill one of them every thirty minutes until $35,000 from an earlier robbery, hidden by a deceased accomplice, is found.